kiegroup/jbpm-work-items/rest-service-workitem/README.md

   - cancelHeaders
   - cancelTimeout (time to wait for a graceful cancel)
   - ignoreCancelSignals (task run also when cancel has been requested)
-- successEvalTemplate (boolean condition to determine task completion status)
+- successEvalTemplate* (boolean condition to determine task completion status)
-- noCallback (task result is send as invocation response)
+- noCallback (task result is send as invocation response, default: false)
-- taskTimeout (time to wait for remote result before triggering cancel)
+- taskTimeout* (time to wait for remote result before triggering cancel)
 - heartbeatTimeout (mark service as DIED when there is no heart-beat, disabled if not set)